Struct term_transcript::svg::SerializedInteraction

 An interaction contains rendered HTML for the output with styles applied

-to the relevant segments as <span>
+to the relevant segments as <span>s.
+The styles are signalled using classes

-and inline style
+and inline styles:

-classes specify the background color as one of the base terminal colors. - Remaining indexed colors and 24-bit colors have a definite value, and thus are signalled
+bg0–bg15classes specify the background color as one of the base terminal colors. - Remaining indexed colors and 24-bit colors have a definite value, and thus are signalled

 via an inline

-classes correspond to the corresponding text styles.- Hard breaks, if they are enabled, are represented by
+style(e.g.,color: #c0ffeeorbackground: #c0ffee). bold,italic,underline,dimmedclasses correspond to the corresponding text styles.- Hard breaks, if they are enabled, are represented by

-<b class="hard-br"><br/></b>
+<b class="hard-br"><br/></b>.

 The rendered HTML is assumed to be included into a container that preserves whitespace,